dexhunter/TP_solutions/TP reading notes.md

 8. variable: a name that refers to a value.
 9. argument: the expression in parentheses

-!question: why display the numbers start with 0 makes it bizarre?
+* question: why display the numbers start with 0 makes it bizarre?

-*note: page 20 has many definitions
+* note: page 20 has many definitions

 9. two types of partition table:
 	(1)MBR: Master Boot Record
  	(2)GPT: GUID Partition Table
 10. flow of execution: the order in which statement are executed
 11. Function: a named sequence of statements that performs some useful operation.
 Functions may or may not take arguments and may or may not produce a result.
 12. function definition: a statement that creates a new function, specifying its name, parameters, and the statements it excutes.
 13. function object: a value created by a function definition.
 The name of the function is a variable that refers to a function object.
 14. instance: a member of set
 15. encapsulation: wrap a piece of code up in a function.
 16. generaliztion: add a parameter to a function
 17. interface of a function: a summary of how it is used: what are the parameters?
 What does the function do?
 And what is the return value?
 An interface is "clean" if it is "as simple as possible, but not simpler.
 (Einstein)"
 18. A development plan: a process for writing programs.
 	(1) Start by writing a small program with no function definitions.
 	(2) Once you get the program working, encapsulate it in a function and give it a name.